MicroFocus/ng-gulp/README.md

 The port for the dev server.
 Override configuration in gulpfile and ng-gulp with commandline argument "--port".
 (ex: `gulp --port=4000`)

+### .disableLiveReload
+Type: `boolean`
+Default: `false`

+Disable LiveReload for the development server.
+Optionally disable LiveReload from the command line with `gulp --disable-live-reload`.

 ### .junitTestResults
 Type: `boolean`
 Default: false